 Accreditation Council for Continuing Medical Education (AACME)

-This activity has be designated for a maximum of (3) AMA PRA Category 1 Credits.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Texas Tech University Health Sciences Center is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+Texas Tech University Health Sciences Center Designates this enduring material for a maximum of 3 AMA PRA Category 1 Credit(s)TM Physicians should claim only the credit commensurate with the extend of their participation in the activity.

 Texas Physical Therapy Association (TPTA)